Donald E. Herdeck: Biography

 Donald Elmer Herdeck was born on November 19, 1924, in Chicago, Illinois.
 He attended Drake University in Des Moines, then served in the U.S. Army and Army Air Forces from 1944 to 1946.
 In the early 1950s, he traveled in Europe and studied in Italy and France.
 He subsequently taught at Girard College in Philadelphia, while doing graduate studies at the University of Pennsylvania.

-Joining the US Foreign Service in 1953, Herdeck spent some years in Italy, and in 1960 was posted to Guinea in West Africa, developing an interest in African literature.
+Joining the US Foreign Service in 1953, Herdeck spent some years in Italy, and in 1960 he was posted to Guinea in West Africa, developing an interest in African literature.
 He said: "I started reading African novels.
 I was surprised to know there were any.
-I’d never heard of any.
+I'd never heard of any.
 First in English, but then I started buying titles published in French."
 However, while in Africa he fell ill with malaria and hepatitis and returned to the US.
 He left the State Department in 1963, completed his doctoral dissertation and received his PhD from University of Pennsylvania in 1968.

 He began teaching in the English department of Georgetown University, Washington, D.C., in 1965, and in 1974 became an associate professor of English and foreign service, eventually concentrating on the literature of the Third World, and creating a course that addressed world political issues through art and fiction.
 He also did some teaching of African Literature at Howard University.
 His mission to promote the work of many neglected writers – from Africa, the Caribbean, the Middle East and other regions – led him to found in 1973 a small publishing house called Three Continents Press, which struggled to be profitable yet went on to become one of the foremost publishers of Third World literature, and of works translated from many languages.
 In 1988, one of Herdeck's authors, the Egyptian novelist Naguib Mahfouz, was awarded the Nobel Prize for Literature, and another future Nobel Prize winner on the Three Continents list was Saint Lucian poet Derek Walcott.